Mother & Daughter Legal Team

 Here are some key considerations to keep in mind:

-• Long-Term Planning: Child custody isn’t just about the present; it’s about your child’s future.
+Long-term planning: Child custody is not just about the present; it is about your child’s future.
 We help you consider how custody arrangements will affect your child as they grow, ensuring that their best interests remain at the forefront.

-• What are the different types of child custody in California? - There are two different types of child custody that are parent can seek over his or her child: physical custody and legal custody.
+What are the different types of child custody in California? - There are two different types of child custody that a parent can seek over his or her child: physical custody and legal custody.
 Physical custody decides which parent the child will live with.
 Meanwhile, legal custody establishes how much decision-making power each parent has in the child's life.
-These decisions usually pertain to things like the childcare, the child's medical treatment, education, involvement in extra-curricular activities, travel, etc.
+These decisions usually pertain to things like childcare, the child's medical treatment, education, involvement in extracurricular activities, travel, and more.

 Torrance Child Custody Lawyers with 70 Years of Combined Experience

 How are we qualified to provide the legal support you need?
-For one thing, Torrance divorce attorney Collen Barberis has served as a court-appointed minor's counsel, representing minors in child custody and divorce disputes.
-She was entrusted with determining a child's best interests, and then take the appropriate legal actions to preserve those interests.
+For one thing, Torrance divorce attorney Colleen Barberis has served as a court-appointed minor's counsel, representing minors in child custody and divorce disputes.
+She was entrusted with determining a child's best interests, and then taking the appropriate legal actions to preserve those interests.

 Other reasons to team up with our Torrance child custody attorneys:

-• We're a mother and daughter legal team
+We are a mother and daughter legal team.

 If a judge is making your custody order, then he or she will decide what is best for a child's "health, safety, and welfare" (California Family Code § 3020).
-Usually speaking, California courts favor joint custody and plans which provide adequate parenting time to both the father and the mother.
+Generally speaking, California courts favor joint custody and plans that provide adequate parenting time to both the father and the mother.
 There are no guarantees, however, particularly when a stranger is the one deciding your child's fate.
-But with the guidance of the right attorney, you could have the power to choose your custody arrangement.
+But with the guidance of the right attorney, you could have more influence over your custody arrangement.
 Whether through an uncontested divorce or mediation, we can help you and the other parent stay focused on your child's interests to create your unique parenting plan.

 Protecting Your Child's Best Interests in Custody Disputes